deniseyu/papercall-rating-wrapper/README.md

       ("Controversial"?)
     - Dotted line to show cut-off point for top N proposals (start with hard-coding 25)
+- [ ] Add validation for required fields for reviews
 - [ ] Do some CSS...

 #### MVP notes